 That’s to be expected.
 As I said the other day on NewsDesk with regard to MetroUI, change is scary on a human level.

 Privacy on a Social Network: Security via Obscurity

-There is no “reasonable expectation of privacy” any time you post something to a social network – ever.
+There is no “reasonable expectation of privacy” any time you post something to a social network on the high speed internet – ever.
 Security through obscurity simply doesn’t work – and posting something to a wall that almost no one ever reads doesn’t make sense if you want the data to stay private forever.
 If the data matters to someone other than the intended recipient, that someone will seek it out.